dora-metrics/pelorus/docs/Development.md

 Running an exporter on your local machine should follow this process:

-1. Create a python virtual environment
+1. Create a python virtual environment (Optional, but recommended)

         python -m venv .venv
         source .venv/bin/activate